Skip to content

 • Difficulty Easy

-• Prep 10 minutes
+• Preparation 10 minutes

-• Servings 1 glass
+• Servings for 1 glass

 The Spritz is one of the emblems of sunny summer aperitifs, with a fresh and sparkling taste that suits any appetizer you have in mind to prepare and has always met everyone’s taste.